Understanding White Box Testing with a Simple Example

 Let’s understand these techniques one by one with a simple example.

-In programming language, statement is nothing but the line of code or instruction for the computer to understand and act accordingly.
-A statement becomes an executable statement when it gets compiled and converted into the object code and performs the action when the program is in running mode.
+In a programming language, a statement is nothing but the line of code or instruction for the computer to understand and act accordingly.
+A statement becomes an executable statement when it gets compiled and converted into the object code and performs the action when the program is in a running mode.

-Hence “Statement Coverage”, as the name suggests, is the method of validating that each and every line of code is executed at least once.
+Hence “Statement Coverage”, as the name itself suggests, it is the method of validating whether each and every line of the code is executed at least once.

-“Branch” in programming language is like the “IF statements”.
-If statement has two branches: true and false.
+“Branch” in a programming language is like the “IF statements”.
+An IF statement has two branches: True and False.

-So in Branch coverage (also called Decision coverage), we validate that each branch is executed at least once.
+So in Branch coverage (also called Decision coverage), we validate whether each branch is executed at least once.

-In case of a “IF statement”, there will be two test conditions:
+In case of an “IF statement”, there will be two test conditions:

-Hence in theory, Branch Coverage is a testing method which when executed ensures that each branch from each decision point is executed.
+Hence, in theory, Branch Coverage is a testing method which is when executed ensures that each and every branch from each decision point is executed.

 Let’s take a simple example to understand all these white box testing techniques.

-For Statement Coverage – we would need only one test case to check all the lines of code.
+For Statement Coverage – we would only need one test case to check all the lines of the code.